DataBase-cpu/hello-world/README.md

 Hello Fellow Coders!

 I am new to coding and will take any advice I can get!
-My goal is to create a
+My goal is to create a virtual assisatant!